gsalami00/grace-shopper/README.md

 # Grace Shopper - Fullstack 1806
-By: Andrew Drummond, Matt Krepp, and Gini Salamat
+By: Andrew Drummond, Matt Krepp, and Geraldine Salamat
 =======
 # Livestockr

 Since time immemorial, farmers have toiled under a system of livestock distribution that forced them to travel great distances to obtain livestock of dubious quality.
 Long have they yearned for a new regime; a regime under which they could view and obtain a healthy herd from the comfort of their own homes.

 *Those days are through.*